Howliffe History, Family Crest & Coats of Arms

 Early Notables of the Howliffe family (pre 1700)

 Outstanding amongst the family at this time was John Howlet (1548-1589), English Jesuit, "born in the county of Rutland in 1548.
 He entered at Exeter College, Oxford, in 1564, and graduated B.A. in 1566, becoming a fellow.
 He went abroad in 1570 with the permission of his college, intending to travel to Rome, but, entering the college of Douay in the same year, he was in 1571 received into the order of Jesus at Louvain.
 At Douay he was a contemporary of Campion, and studied theology.
 He afterwards taught many different subjects, chiefly at Douay.
 In 1587 he proceeded to Poland...

 Migration of the Howliffe family to Ireland

-Some of the Howliffe family moved to Ireland, but this topic is not covered in this excerpt.Another 41 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Howliffe family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.